 - Agency fees: If you work with an agency, you will likely pay agency fees for a variety of services.
 Advertising expenses often make up a major portion of agency expenses, as well as matching services and adoptive family profile development.
 Agencies can also provide counseling and support services, which help prospective birth parents remain committed to their adoption plan.

 - Legal services: Adoption involves many legal processes to terminate birth parents’ rights, transfer custody to the adoptive parents, and finalize the adoption.
 A family’s legal needs and legal expenses will vary depending on their individual circumstances.
 However, an attorney will be required in every adoption to ensure that all state adoption laws have been followed throughout the process.
 We have helped hundreds of families through the legal adoption process, and our practice is exclusively focused on adoption and assisted reproduction law.

 - Living expenses: Adoptive parents may pay birth parents for reasonable and necessary living expenses in Arizona incurred in connection with the adoption.
 Expenses exceeding $1,000 require court approval.
 However, living expenses are variable based on a prospective birth mother’s current standard of living, alternative financial resources that are available to her, and her individual needs throughout the process.

 - Medical expenses: Adoptive parents are generally responsible for any medical costs for the birth mother and baby that are not covered by insurance.
 These costs vary widely depending on the birth mother’s medical needs and insurance situation.

 - Home study fees: Every adoptive family will need to complete a home study to be certified to adopt in Arizona.
-When you are ready to start the Arizona home study process, MyersStrickland can refer you to a qualified home study provider, who will be able to quote you a home study fee.
+When you are ready to start the Arizona home study process, we can refer you to a qualified home study provider.